sfepy/sfepy/doc/developer_guide.rst

 sfepy.terms package
 ^^^^^^^^^^^^^^^^^^^

 The terms documentation is incomplete here as yet.
-Please refer to the terms documentation until it is merged with Sphinx documentation.
+Please refer to the terms documentation in sfepy_manual.pdf until it is merged with Sphinx documentation.